docker/docs/engine/ce-ee-node-activate.md

 ## Notes on patching after running Docker Engine - Community to EE Node Activation

-Docker recommends replacing the apt or yum repository from CE with the EE repository that appears on your hub/store account after starting the trial or paid license.
+Docker recommends replacing the apt or yum repository from Docker Engine - Community with the EE repository that appears on your hub/store account after starting the trial or paid license.
 This allows apt/yum upgrade operations to work as expected and keep them current as long as your license is still valid and has not expired.

 > **Note**: You can use the `docker engine update` command.
 However, if you continue to use
-> the CE packages, the OS package will no longer replace the active daemon binary during apt/yum
+> the Docker Engine - Community packages, the OS package will no longer replace the active daemon binary during apt/yum
 > updates, so you are responsible for performing the `docker engine update` operation periodically
 > to keep your engine up to date.

-## Docker Engine 18.09 CE to EE Node Activation Process
+## Docker Engine 18.09 Docker Engine - Community to EE Node Activation Process

 The activation can be performed either online with connection to Docker Hub, or offline.